-Rule 14 -- Bib: A musher is required to carry his/her official ITC bib from the start and re-start, according to direction from the Race Marshal at the mushers' meeting and from the White Mountain checkpoint to Safety checkpoint.
+Rule 14 -- Bib: A musher is required to wear his/her official ITC bib from the start and re-start, according to direction from the Race Marshal at the mushers' meeting, and the bib may be carried from the White Mountain checkpoint to Safety checkpoint.
 The musher must wear the bib in a visible fashion from Safety Checkpoint to Nome.
 The winner shall continue to wear the bib through the lead dog ceremony.
 All promotional material, except the bib, must be returned to the ITC at the finish line, or in the case of mushers who scratch, to the official accepting the musher's scratch form.